-Small Business Accounting: How To Close Your Books At The End of the Year
+The Ultimate Year-End Accounting Checklist: How To Close The Books At The End Of The Fiscal Year

-It’s the most wonderful time of the year…until you realize you have year-end accounting processes to take care of.
+It’s the most wonderful time of the year… until you realize you have accounting year-end tasks to take care of.
 Closing the books can be an intimidating process, especially for new business owners.

 |Small Business Year-End Accounting Checklist (PDF)|